eric-burel/rgo/README.md

 ## Random number generation

+When possible, we use Golang standard lib math/rand to generate values.

+So far, precision and quality of the randomness are NOT guaranteed.
+This package is used to generate random scenarios, for testing purposes or games, not for critical operations.

+Please avoid using this package to build a banking system or a flight autopilot (anyway, please don't code randomized flight autopilots).

 ## Density function
+Density function calculation are implemented naively using their definitions.
+Optimal performances are not guaranteed.

 ## Cumulative distribution function
+Working on it...
 ## Quantile
+Working on it...

 # Roadmap
 - [ ] add most common probability laws (Gaussian, Poisson and so on)